 “Oh, that?”
 Kiluron asked.
 “I read a scout report about that.
 Something about damages in the Dervate lumber farms.
 That was enough to get everyone this excited?”

 “My lord, a star fell from the sky.
-And at least part of it actually crash-landed in Dervate Province,” Doil remarked.
-“There hasn’t been a recorded case of a fallen star actually reaching the surface within our bordered since, well, since we began keeping records.
+And at least part of it actually crash-landed in Dervate Province, near the silvicultural holdings,” Doil remarked.
+“There hasn’t been a recorded case of a fallen star actually reaching the surface within our borders since, well, since we began keeping records.
 There are some references to something similar before the days of the Blood Empire, and during the Pax Sankt there are some mentions of the discovery of what some ancient texts claim to be fragments of starfalls, but nothing definitive.
 This could be a unique opportunity to learn exactly what the stars are, what they’re made of, how they work, why they shine.
 It has implications for…for everything.”

 Pursing his lips, Kiluron nodded.
 “Now, why couldn’t the report have sounded as enthusiastic and interesting as you do?
 I might pay more attention to reports like that.
 Now, shall we get started?
 It sounds like this is probably going to be kind of a long meeting, if everyone is this talkative already.”